MrLRTripp/NameSurfer/README.md

 Instead of using Java to create it, use Python and the graphics and dashboard tools.

 Two main files **namesurfer.ipynb** and **name_dash_app.py**.
 I prefer to use Jupyter Notebooks to develop/test/debug then move code to dash app where the graphs can be updated interactively.

+They can generate interesting graphs of first name populatity over time.
+They can also generate some interesting name statistics such as names with highest variance over time.